-Nunc Pro Tunc (noonk proh tuhnk) is a catchy Latin phrase meaning “now for then.”
-It’s typically applied in a legal context when a judgment is entered to have the same legal force and effect as if it had been entered previously.
+Nunc Pro Tunc (noonk proh tuhnk) is a catchy Latin phrase meaning "now for then.”
+It’s typically applied in a legal context when a judgment is entered to have the same legal force and effect as if it had been entered at an earlier time.
 The phrase applies to our field, too.

 Often, a restoration campaign introduces a solution to a building deficiency that ideally would have been incorporated into the original construction.
 For example: the introduction of expansion joints in a bulging parapet; the introduction of soft joints in a brick veneer over a concrete-frame structure suffering from creep shrinkage; or the addition of drains to a leaking, flat roof that’s ponding water.